-You can earn PDHs by attending SAE Professional Development seminars.
+You can earn PDHs by participating in SAE Professional Development courses.

-According to the National Society of Professional Engineers, one acceptable activity to earn PDHs is attending continuing education courses.
-Any SAE Professional Development seminar qualifies as an acceptable activity.
+According to the National Society of Professional Engineers (NSPE), one acceptable activity to earn PDHs is satisfactory completion of continuing education courses.
+Any SAE Professional Development seminar, web seminar, and most on demand courses qualify as an acceptable activity.

-Each SAE Professional Development seminar grants attendees with a measure of credit called Continuing Education Units (CEU).
-See the seminar course description for the number of CEUs earned for completing a particular seminar.
-SAE Professional Development is approved as an Authorized Provider of the International Association for Continuing Education and Training (IACET) and grants IACET CEUs for its continuing education seminars.
+SAE Professional Development courses grant participants a measure of credit called Continuing Education Units (CEU) upon meeting all course requirements.
+View the individual course description for the number of CEUs that may be earned.
+SAE Professional Development is approved as an Authorized Provider of the International Association for Continuing Education and Training (IACET) and grants IACET CEUs for its continuing education courses.

 1 Continuing Education Unit = 10 PDHs

 1 day seminar granting .7 CEUs = 7 PDHs

 2 day seminar granting 1.3 CEUs = 13 PDHs

 3 day seminar granting 2 CEUs = 20 PDHs

 4 session web seminar granting .8 CEUs = 8 PDHs